 We’ve seen all types of bolt on attachments, but we’ve never seen anything quite like the Kubota RTV RAC system developed by Seizmik.
 It won’t make you faster, your engine more powerful, or your machine more capable of climbing the dunes or slogging through muddy fields, but it absolutely excels at turning a hard-working UTV, like the Kubota RTV, into a four-wheeled work platform.
 It’s your truck, your shop, your toolbox, and your work buddy all in one tough, mobile package.

-ATV Illustrated offers top quality articles on off-road ATVs, UTVS, and Side-by-Sides and featuring reviews from the experts covering all major manufacturers such as Can-Am, Honda, Polaris, Kawasaki, and Yamaha.
+ATV Illustrated offers top-quality articles and reviews on off-road 2024 ATVs Reviews, 2024 UTVS Reviews, and 2024 SXS reviews and features all major manufacturers such as Can-Am, Honda, Polaris, Kawasaki, and Yamaha.